Anglian collection: Compilation

 All manuscripts appear to derive from a common source, now lost.
-Based on content and the pattern of divergence, Dumville dates its composition to 796 in Mercia.
+Based on content and the pattern of divergence, Dumville dates the composition of the common source to 796 in Mercia.
 Both the genealogies and the episcopal lists were part of this original compilation, and have passed in tandem, with the surviving manuscripts all several steps removed from this original.
 All the manuscripts include genealogies for the kingdoms of Deira, Bernicia, Mercia, Lindsey, Kent and East Anglia.
-Three of them (C, T and R) also contain a West Saxon genealogy, and regnal lists for Northumbria and Mercia.
+Three of them (C, T and R) also contain a West Saxon genealogy (which may have been a source for the West Saxon Genealogical Regnal List), and regnal lists for Northumbria and Mercia.
 This may represent material omitted or lost from the fourth (V) rather than addition to the other three.
 The genealogies are presented in reverse order, beginning with a ruler at the time it was composed and naming each successive generation back to Wodin, and in the Lindsey and Wessex pedigrees, beyond.
 The papal and episcopal lists, to a greater or lesser extent, have been updated during the course of transmission of the individual copies, but with the exception of the Wessex pedigree, the genealogies have largely remained unchanged except for error.
-Dumville suggests that a Northumbrian precursor to the genealogical portion of the Anglian collection served as a source for the genealogical section of Historia Brittonum, and provisionally dates its compilation to the 760s or 770s.
+Scholars agree that a collection of genealogies similar to those in the Vespasian manuscript was also a source for the genealogical section of Historia Brittonum.
+Dumville suggested specifically that the Historia used a Northumbrian precursor to the genealogical portion of the Anglian collection, provisionally dating its compilation to the 760s or 770s.